WHAT TYPES OF ELASTOMERIC ROOF COATINGS ARE AVAILABLE?

 Finally, urethane roof coatings are another common elastomeric roofing system.
 These are similar in price to silicone, sometimes higher or lower depending on the specific formulation.
 Urethane coatings are often chosen because they are more durable than both silicone and acrylic roof coatings.
 Urethane coatings don’t offer quite as effective reflectivity as silicone or acrylic coatings.
 Urethane coatings do offer good protection from ponding water and stay cleaner than silicone or acrylic coatings as they resist dirt.

 There are many types of elastomeric roof coatings.
-Do any of these three sound good to you?
 Give us a call today to learn more about various elastomeric roof coatings and what they can do for you and your building.